aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/stamping/page-stamps-in-the-pdf-file/_index.md

     "@type": "TechArticle",
     "headline": "Add PDF Page Stamps in PDF using C#", "alternativeHeadline": "Enhance PDFs with Custom Page Stamps in C#", "abstract": "Unlock powerful PDF editing capabilities with the new page stamp feature in Aspose.PDF for .NET.
-Easily add customizable composite stamps\u2014incorporating graphics, text, and tables\u2014directly onto your PDF documents, enhancing their visual appeal and functionality.
+Easily add customizable composite stamps incorporating graphics, text, and tables directly onto your PDF documents, enhancing their visual appeal and functionality.
 Ideal for creating professional stationery-like designs, this feature simplifies document generation and manipulation in C#", "author": {
         "@type": "Person",
         "name": "Anastasiia Holub",